netglue/GeoIP-Helper/README.md

 ### Using the shipped downloader tool

 After installing with composer, the command will be made available in `vendor/bin/geoip`.
-You can get help for the command with `geoip help download`.
+You can get help for the command with `geoip help geoip:download`.

 With no arguments, the command will download both the city and country databases into the `./data` directory of this lib.
-To download to a different directory, you should provide a directory argument, i.e `geoip download ~/geoip-data/here`.
+To download to a different directory, you should provide a directory argument, i.e `geoip geoip:download ~/geoip-data/here`.

 Files will be named whatever they are on the remote server, something like `GeoLite2-City.mmdb`.